-Is the Great Resignation coming to your company?
-To retain employees in a “normal” time is hard enough, but what about after a pandemic?
-Reports have already come in that a quarter of the United States workforce will be looking for a new job once it’s safe, according to this study.
+It isn’t easy to retain good employees right now.
+Reports have come in that a quarter of the United States workforce is looking for a new job now that it’s safe, according to this study.
 It is a job hunter’s market.
-One in four people will be looking for a brand new job.
+One in four people is looking for a brand new job.
 Here’s how you keep your employees from joining the crowd of jobseekers, using Maslow’s Pyramid of Needs.

 Here are all the concerns that employees have:

 - Will the salary be enough for me to live on?